technomancy/leiningen/doc/TUTORIAL.md

 This shows two different ways of specifying a dependency on the latest stable version of the `clj-http` library, one in Leiningen format and one in Maven format.
-We'll skip the Maven one for now, though you'll need to learn to read it for Java libraries.
+We'll skip the Maven one for now, though you'll need to learn to read it for Java libraries from [Central](http://search.maven.org).
 You can copy the Leiningen version directly into the `:dependencies` vector in `project.clj`.

 Within the vector, "clj-http" is referred to as the "artifact id".
 "0.4.1" is the version.
 Some libraries will also have "group ids",